Accessing your project workspace

 If you intend to use the 'Remote Desktop client' on your organisation's workspace, your internal IT department will need to make it available to you.

-The latest version of 'Remote Desktop client (MSI)' for Windows, ensuring you select the 'MSI' version is available here and for Macintosh is available here
+The latest version of 'Remote Desktop client (MSI)' for Windows, is available here.
+Ensure you download and install the correct version for your device.

-Once you have access and have started the application, click ‘Subscribe’ as shown below.
+Once you have been provided access by your organisations IT department, or have downloaded, installed and opened the application, click ‘Subscribe’ as shown below.

 You will then be shown a new window that allows you to log into your SEAD account using your SEAD credentials.